wrsturgeon/sigma-types/README.md

 with larger structs that carry around their checks in release builds.
 This is all fine, but I have a different use-case, and this aims to be more generally applicable.

-Plus, sigma types are theoretically interesting, and I'd like to evangelize a bit.
+Plus, $\Sigma$-types are theoretically interesting, and I'd like to evangelize a bit.